contefranz/statutils/README.md

+---
-# statutils
+# statutils v1.0

-**statutils** is a collection of statistical utilities regarding both modelling, data management and wrangling.
-The current stable version is 1.0.
+**statutils** is a collection of utilities regarding both modelling, data management and wrangling.
 Below is a list of the current available functions grouped by topic/usage.

-## Linear Models
+### Linear Models

-Here you can find two functions: `asd`
+Here you can find two functions:

-A collection of statistical utilities regarding both modelling, data management and wrangling to facilitate the workflow when developing R code.
+* `reduction()`: a procedure to iteratively reduce a linear model by selecting predictors according to a given significance threshold.

+* `summary()`: the related method to print results out of `reduction()`.